 This meal that was represented as authentic southern Italian cuisine ended up being an assembly of the cheapest ingredients he could find, yet the bill came to $60.
 Needless to say I will never go there again.
 But looking at the menu, the items were good – in theory but overpriced.
 The best thing I had that night was the radicchio salad even though it was missing ingredients listed on the menu.
 But I thought to myself, I could make this at home and make it better…and so I did.

-1 head of radicchio lettuce, cut finely
+- 1 head radicchio lettuce cut finely

-1 small red onion, cut in half moons and finely
+- 1 small red onion cut in half moons and finely

-pinch of salt
+- pinch of salt

-Take 1 heaping cup of radicchio mix and put in a bowl.
-Drizzle oil and vinegar.
+- Drizzle oil and vinegar.
 Add salt and parmesan.
 Mix well with 2 forks.

-Finish with a dusting of parmesan.
+- Finish with a dusting of parmesan.